Woidly/spellcast-solver/README.md

 But some things are missing:

+- No benchmarks (WIP)
 - Doesn't recommend shuffling (use your brain to figure out when to shuffle)
 - It doesn't make any assumptions (no "estimated values"), it just works with current data (in most cases results are the same as in original solver)

 Some things are exclusive to this solver:

 - Interactive mode that makes solver actually useful in game

-And some things I planned aren't even made yet:

-- Benchmarks
-- Multi-threading
+- Multi-threading (it's not ideal, but it's still pretty good and I'll improve it in future)

 Score calculation follows https://discord.fandom.com/wiki/SpellCast and fully matches the original project.